Energy watchdog suggests oil release unnecessary

 "China, South Korea, India and others are poised to increase liftings in September.
 In addition, a cargo was reportedly sold through the private sector after Tehran, in a bid to maintain exports, allowed for the first time sales outside of the state oil company," the IEA said.

-Increased exports, however, may be temporary, it added as both U.S. and European officials have proposed to tighten sanctions further due to lack of progress in negotiations with Tehran over its nuclear program.
+Increased exports, however, may be temporary, it added as both U.S. and European officials have proposed to tighten sanctions further due to lack of progress in negotiations with Tehran over its nuclear programme.

 The IEA said OECD industry crude stocks looked sufficient when measured against likely forward consumption.